kabk/go-theses-2022-julia-waraksa/content/04-babyn-yar.md

-[^15]: Zelenskyy, Volodymyr.
+[^15]: <b>Zelenskyy, Volodymyr</b>.
 “To the World: What Is the Point of Saying ‘Never Again’ for 80 Years, If the World Stays Silent When a Bomb Drops on the Same Site of Babyn Yar?
 At Least 5 Killed.
 History Repeating...”
 Twitter, 1 Mar.
 2022, [Web](https://twitter.com/ZelenskyyUa/status/1498697538085568514?s=20).
-[^16]: Yishai, Ron Ben. סיירתי באתר ההנצחה בבאבי יאר. שום דבר לא נפגע שם אתמול. <u>I toured the Babi Yar Memorial Site.
-Nothing was damaged there yesterday</u>, Ynet.
+[^16]: <b>Yishai, Ron Ben</b>. סיירתי באתר ההנצחה בבאבי יאר. שום דבר לא נפגע שם אתמול.
+I toured the Babi Yar Memorial Site.
+Nothing was damaged there yesterday, Ynet.
 2n Mar.
 2022, [Web](https://ynet.co.il/news/article/sky0frhg5).
 [^17]: Considering the history and nature of the place, I use the spelling originating from the Ukrainian, Бабин Яр translated as “Babyn Yar”.
 The spelling Бабий Яр translated as “Babi Yar”, which is more popularly used in foreign media and discussion, originates from the Russian.
-[^18]: From the sworn testament of Paul Blobel, a German SS Commander, on 18 June 1947.
-Erhard Roy Wein. <u>Jewish Fates in Kiev, 1941-1943</u>.
+[^18]: From the sworn testament of Paul Blobel, a German SS Commander, on 18 June 1947. <b>Erhard Roy Wein</b>.
+Jewish Fates in Kiev, 1941-1943.
 [Web](https://www.ess.uwe.ac.uk/genocide/publ_intro.html).
 [^19]: A material witness is essentially the record of an event that is captured in human-made and natural material.
-“Material witnesses enable us to perceive contested orders of knowledge and their corresponding truth claims.”
-Schuppli, Susan. <u>Material Witness: Media, Forensics, Evidence</U>.
+“Material witnesses enable us to perceive contested orders of knowledge and their corresponding truth claims.” <b>Schuppli, Susan</b>.
+Material Witness: Media, Forensics, Evidence.
 2020.
 Print. p.40.
 [^20]: The true reason, however, is of state-sponsored antisemitism.
 [^21]: Speculation arose whether the site was still used as a mass-burial – not by the Fascist oppressors, but by the later Soviet oppressors.
 Captured Nazi officers and soldiers who were present at the massacre provided sworn testaments that they had made sure the fire, which did not stop for a full two days, burnt down to the bottom of the pit.
 How could there be any human remains left on the site?
 [^22]: "The true death toll was concealed by the authorities.
 A later study in 2012 estimates a more accurate count, which is based on the amount of houses destroyed and persons reported missing, to approximately 1,500 victims."
 Harran, Marilyn.
 "Epilogue: The Aftermath". <U>The Holocaust Chronicle (1st ed.)</u>.
 Publications International, 2000. pp. 655–698.
-[^23]: Dzhulay, Dmytro. <u>Babyn Yar's 'Revenge'? the Deadly Mudslide the KGB Tried to Cover Up</u>.
+[^23]: <b>Dzhulay, Dmytro</b>.
+Babyn Yar's 'Revenge'? the Deadly Mudslide the KGB Tried to Cover Up.
 Radio Free Europe, 16 Mar.
 2021, [Web](https://rferl.org/a/ukraine-kurenivka-1961-babyn-yar-mudslide-deaths/31151981.html)
 [^24]: Koselleck, Reinhart, Sean Franzel, and Stefan-Ludwig Hoffmann. <u>Sediments of Time: On Possible Histories</u>.
 Stanford University Press, 2020.
 Print.
 218.
-[^25]: Dean, Martin. <u>Explaining the Location of the Mass Shootings at Babyn Yar on September 29-30, 1941</u>.
+[^25]: <b>Dean, Martin</b>.
+Explaining the Location of the Mass Shootings at Babyn Yar on September 29-30, 1941.
 28 September, 2020.
 Babyn Yar Holocaust Memorial Centre (BHYMC).
 [Web](https://babynyar.org/storage/main/c8/ca/c8caa28de0c4d05ae26829b2e0d85150a772b7465d3fd5d6df08083108f0db97.pdf).
 [^26]: “The construction of the synagogue was approved to take place on the land of the Kirillov Orthodox cemetery.
 Bones were found during the excavations.
-Later they said that they were “moved to the garbage, in order to make way for the construction of the synagogue.”
-Suprun, Maria. <u>“Crystal Wailing Wall” and "Mound of Memory" will be opened in Babyn Yar</u>.
+Later they said that they were “moved to the garbage, in order to make way for the construction of the synagogue.” <b>Suprun, Maria</b>.
+“Crystal Wailing Wall” and "Mound of Memory" will be opened in Babyn Yar.
 Big Kyiv, 16 June, 2021.
 [Web](https://bigkyiv.com.ua/u-babynomu-yaru-kryshtalevu-stina-plachu-ta-kurgan-pamyati-foto).
 [^27]: Babyn Yar Masterplan Open Ideas Competition.
 [Web](https://babynyarmasterplan.com).
-[^28]: Petrovsky-Shtern, Johanan. <u>The new Babyn Yar Holocaust Memorial Centre is a Trojan horse for Putin’s hybrid war: an interview by Aleksander Palikot and Jerzy Sobotta</u>.
+[^28]: <b>Petrovsky-Shtern, Johanan</b>.
+The new Babyn Yar Holocaust Memorial Centre is a Trojan horse for Putin’s hybrid war: an interview by Aleksander Palikot and Jerzy Sobotta.
 The Road to PAX Caucasia, New Eastern Europe Magazine No.6 (XLIX) November–December, 2021.
 The Jan Nowak-Jeziorański College of Eastern Europe in Wrocław, 2021.
 Print.
 [^29]: The agreement of dividing the territories of Eastern-Europe between two oppressors (Nazi Germany and the Soviet Union) essentially established a double occupation, which allowed for a double destruction.
 This destruction rendered the territories in-between a “void” – a “black hole” in which was permitted the use of extreme violence and where mass murder, under the harrowing conditions of the occupations, became feasible.
 [^30]: It is interesting that for the city of Kyiv, the TV tower is located on the site of the massacre.
 Was the tower built there precisely to divert away from the memory of the tragedy, and instead allocate the site to industrial purposes?
 [^31]: The plaque specifies that the bullets used to make the “gun wounds” are of the same caliber used by the Nazis during the executions.
-[^32]: Stojanovic, Branimir.
-“Sacrificing the Victim,” <u>The Case of the Belgrade Monument</u>.
+[^32]: <b>Stojanovic, Branimir</b>.
+Sacrificing the Victim, The Case of the Belgrade Monument.
 2002.
 [^33]: “Normally, the earth over a Jew’s grave should not be disturbed, and disinterment is forbidden; where a grave is opened or disturbed by the elements, desecration, or other causes, customs impose the immediate re-burial of the remains.”
 From Jewish Traditions for Death, Burial, and Mourning.
 [Rohatyn Jewish Heritage](https://rohatynjewishheritage.org/en/culture/death-burial-mourning).